 Thank you so much for taking my call.

-I'm calling to discuss the absolute hypocrisy and double standards that we, the American people have endured over the last three months in light of what we've seen in recent weeks with the protests and specifically the George Floyd Memorial Service in Minneapolis.
+I'm calling to discuss the absolute hypocrisy and double standards that we, the American people, have endured over the last three months in light of what we've seen in recent weeks with the protests and specifically the George Floyd Memorial Service in Minneapolis.

 Many Americans are still stuck in this kind of holding pattern while the world is going crazy, especially in blue states like where I am.

-The American people have been told how and when we can gather and meet together, specifically in houses of worship for church services, funerals and weddings, completely undermining the First Amendment.
+I'm a Christian, patriotic American millennial, and for going on three months, the American people have been told how and when we can gather and meet together, specifically in houses of worship for church services, funerals, and weddings, completely undermining the First Amendment.

-And yet, during the George Floyd memorial services, Americans watched a church funeral service setting televised nationally, showing attendees sitting shoulder to shoulder, some masked but some weren't.
+And yet, during the George Floyd Memorial services, Americans watched a church funeral service setting televised nationally, showing attendees sitting shoulder to shoulder, some masked, but some weren't.

-Um Al Sharpton preached unmasked.
+Al Sharpton preached unmasked.

 And the point I want to make is that they had the right to hold this service exactly in the manner in which they did.

-The COVID 19 patients have died apart from their families and their loved ones were forced to grieve in isolation, not to mention all of the other deaths from various other causes in the last three months.
+The COVID-19 patients have died apart from their families and their loved ones were forced to grieve in isolation, not to mention all of the other deaths from various other causes in the last three months.

-Recently, we have seen innocent heroic police officers murdered in anti-American violence, and no memorial services are being held for them that I can see right now being televised across the country.
+Recently, we have seen innocent, heroic police officers murdered in anti-American violence, and no memorial services are being held for them that I can see right now being televised across the country.

 And it simply cannot be overstated, in my opinion, how much heartache the American people have been through in recent months.